kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-42-expose-workloads-multiple-namespaces.md

-# Expose workloads in multiple Namespaces with a single APIRule definition
+# Expose Workloads in Multiple Namespaces With a Single APIRule Definition

 This tutorial shows how to expose Service endpoints in multiple Namespaces using APIGateway Controller.